 As I’ve written before, it’s time to make a clean break with the United Nations.
 We’re contributing about $8 billion a year in member fees alone, 22% of the U.N. budget.
 Trump did reduce that amount by about 40% earlier this year, but that’s still a lot of tax dollars that could be staying in our paychecks – and it doesn’t count the cost of the other support we offer.

 This might not be the complete withdrawal we need, but it’s progress.
-As Elmer Fudd once said, “Good widdance to bad wubbish!”We value your comments!
-Please weigh in on our comment section below.
+As Elmer Fudd once said, “Good widdance to bad wubbish!”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com